kamamautanu/AmaFi/README.md

   The -X option allows a program's GUI to be forwarded using ssh, it is required here to manually configure features on the RasPi.

-  7. At login instructions to reset the password are given - change it to something secure and at the least write it down somewhere you'll remember.
+  7. At login instructions to reset the password are given - change it to something secure and add the password to a password manager.

-  8. Since the AmaFi system is programmed in CircuitPython, some initial setup is required for the RasPi. update and install all the dependencies for CircuitPython, Seesaw, and other Python modules.
+  8. Since the AmaFi system is programmed in CircuitPython, some initial setup is required for the RasPi.
+Update and install all the dependencies for CircuitPython, Seesaw, and the other Python modules.
 For an in depth guide to configuring CircuitPython on your RasPi, you can view the Adafruit documentation.
 Otherwise, here's the code I ran to configure my setup:

-  ***Turn this into py file that i reference***

   `sudo apt-get update`